Eero Haapalainen: Early years

-In the 1918 Civil War
+Finnish Civil War

 After the 1917 February Revolution in Russia, the social situation in Finland became restless due to the food shortage and deep unemployment.
-Haapalainen was one of the most radical persons in the labour movement, he was openly speaking for armed revolution and organized Red Guards in southern Finland.
+Haapalainen was one of the most radical persons in the labour movement, openly calling for armed revolution, and organized Red Guards in southern Finland.
 In October, he became the commander of the Kymi Paper Mill Red Guard in Kuusankoski.
 A month later, Haapalainen was elected to the five-men committee which was in charge of all Finnish Red Guards.
-As the Civil War broke out in late January 1918, Haapalainen replaced Ali Aaltonen as the Red Guards commander-in-chief, even though he did not have any military training.
-He was also elected as the delegate for internal affairs (″internal minister″) of the Red governing body Finnish People's Delegation.
-As a Red Guard commander, he issued a manifesto proclaiming the Finnish Socialist Workers' Republic.
+As the Finnish Civil War broke out in late January 1918, Haapalainen replaced Ali Aaltonen as the Red Guards' commander-in-chief, even though he did not have any military training.
+He was also elected to the Finnish People's Delegation (the Red government) as the delegate for "internal affairs," effectively making him the interior minister for the Red movement in Finland.
+As a Red Guard commander, he issued a manifesto proclaiming the Finnish Socialist Workers' Republic, a socialist state which openly challenged the established Government of Finland.
 In February, he guaranteed the safe removal for the composer Jean Sibelius from his home Ainola to the capital Helsinki.

-After series of defeats, Haapalainen was replaced in 20 March by the troika Eino Rahja, Adolf Taimi and Evert Eloranta.
-He remained a member of the Red Government, but was dismissed in late April when the government had fled to Vyborg.
+On 20 March, Haapalainen was removed as commander-in-chief of the Red Guards after a series of defeats.
+He was replaced by a troika composed of Eino Rahja, Adolf Taimi and Evert Eloranta.
+Haapalainen remained a member of the Finnish People's Delegation, but was dismissed in late April when the government had fled to Viipuri.
 Haapalainen was charged of drunkenness, inappropriate behavior and careless use of firearm.
-The Vyborg court martial ordered him to the front, but the decision was not implemented as the Red Government and most of the Red Guard staff fled to the Soviet Russia in 25 April.
-Haapalainen and Edvard Gylling were one of the few leading Reds who stayed in Vyborg.
-They organized the city's defense, but finally the Reds surrendered in 29 April.
-Haapalainen and Gylling avoided being caught.
-In May Haapalainen fled to Petrograd with a motor boat.
+The Viipuri court martial ordered him to the front, but the decision was not implemented as the Red government and most of the Red Guard staff fled to the Soviet Russia in 25 April.
+Haapalainen and Edvard Gylling were one of the few leading Reds who stayed in Viipuri and organized the city's defense, but the Reds finally surrendered on 29 April.
+Haapalainen and Gylling avoided being caught and, in May, fled to Petrograd on a motor boat.